19 Ways To Make Old Speakers Sound Better

 Something else to keep in mind, especially if your speakers are on the older side, is the material inside may need to be replaced.

-To remedy this, a few handfuls of thick wool placed loosely behind the driver can help improve audio quality dramatically.
+To remedy this, a few handfuls of thick wool placed loosely behind the driver can help improve audio quality to some degree.

-The amount of stuffing you use matters too since if you under-damp the speaker (meaning not using enough soft materials inside the cabinet) it can sound boomy and resonant.
+The amount of stuffing you use matters too since if you under-damp the speaker (meaning not using enough soft materials inside the cabinet) the sound can seem somewhat muddy.

-Conversely, if you over-damp it (using too much) it can cause the speaker to sound flat.
+Conversely, if you use too much, it can cause the speaker to sound less dynamic.

-It’ll be subjective with regards to your particular speaker in terms of sound of course, but just keep those things in mind and you’ll be golden.
+It’ll depend with regards to your particular speaker in terms of sound of course, but those are a few things to keep in mind.

 13).
 Change The Driver Unit

-Another way to breathe new life into your speakers (quite literally) is to replace the drivers.
+Another way to breathe new life into your speakers is to replace the drivers.

 This is obviously a more extreme measure, but opting for a similar driver ensures your speakers will be able to perform like new.